 Top 10 Characteristics of a Good Doctoral Instructor

-By Dr. Daphne DePorres, Lead Instructor in the Doctor of Management program, and Dr. Tiffany Yates, Doctoral Department Chair
+By Dr. Daphne DePorres, Lead Instructor in the Doctor of Management program

-Dr. Tiffany Yates is the Doctoral Department Chair for CTU, and works hard to help faculty grow and develop.
 Dr. Daphne DePorres is the Lead Instructor in the Doctor of Management program.
-Together, they have come up with a few key characteristics they feel make a top-notch instructor, to help you recognize and determine what makes an exceptional academic leader.
+Dr. DePorres has come up with a few key characteristics she feels make a top-notch instructor to help you recognize and determine what makes an exceptional academic leader.

 CTU Doctoral faculty are formally credentialed in their areas of instruction and complete a teaching certification in the learning-management system.
 However, there are key characteristics that go beyond academic expertise and reveal leaders of learning.